mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

 ## NEW in v1.1: Suppress _H_-band in SED fitting

-We have discovered that the Kurucz stellar atmospheres used in all of our SED models do not accurately reproduce the H- opacity minimum at 1.65 µm for pre-main-sequence stars with photospheric temperatures in the range of 4000-5000 K. As a workaround, we _strongly recommend_ omitting _H_-band photometry from SED fitting, as follows, (_continuing the previous IDL session's variable definitions_):
+We have discovered that the Kurucz stellar atmospheres used in all of our SED models do not accurately reproduce the H- opacity minimum at 1.65 µm for pre-main-sequence stars with photospheric temperatures in the range of 4000-5000 K. (See [Wing & Jorgensen 2003](https://www.aavso.org/media/jaavso/2016.pdf) for a good introduction to the relationship between _H_-band and H- opacity.)
+As a workaround, we _strongly recommend_ omitting _H_-band photometry from SED fitting, as follows, (_continuing the previous IDL session's variable definitions_):

 **IDL>**